orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 A list which undoubtedly falls short

 I suspect that a large numbers of problems arise from a rather simple conceptual mistake.
 And perhaps calling it a mistake - is itself a mistake.
+For we always first make

 for we always make ... practical tools.
 But herein lies a crucial ... ; ref to [[Project - OrbitMines as a Game (2025-2026?)]], convenient solution.